zarf-dev/zarf/packages/big-bang-core/README.md

 # ?
 Deploy the git-server component?
 Yes

 # (Optional) An alternative approach is to get the zarf init package from the zarf repo releases page or via build
-# Change directory to location of the zarf-init*.tar.zst and run the zarf init with the flags below
+# Change dir to location of the zarf-init*.tar.zst (such as the build dir) & run the zarf init command with these flags
 cd ../../build
 zarf init --confirm --components git-server